 2. Clean up your yard

 Your yard is a huge part of your home, plus it’s where a lot of families hang out during the summer.
-Before summer arrives, take some time to clean up your yard to clear usable space and make it look nice.
+Before summer arrives, take some time to do some pressure washing around your yard and clear usable space and make it look nice.
 You might also want to mow your lawn, pull weeds in the garden, and use a weed wacker to clean up small spots.
 It’s a simple way you can start getting your home ready for summer.

 3. Check windows

 During the summer, getting fresh air in your home is important.
 With summer around the corner, now is a good time to check your windows to make sure they’re all working.
 You should also clean your windows to prevent damage from a buildup of dirt.
 If your windows aren’t working, it’s time to have new windows installed.
 You may also want to upgrade to storm windows that are designed to keep more heat out.

 Roofing problems are a big deal if you don’t get them fixed right away, but it can be hard to know if you’ve got a leak when the rain stops.
 After the storm season is over, have your roof inspected to prepare for summer.
 Not only is it important to have your roof inspected by a tradesperson on a regular basis, but summer is also the best time to have your roof repaired or replaced.

 If your family is like most families, you spend a lot of time on the deck to cool off.
 Decks are a great place to set up some furniture and relax, but they can also take a serious beating during the cold, wet months.
 Now that summer is coming back around, inspect your deck for any major damage and make repairs as necessary.
 You can also paint or stain your deck to help protect it from UV rays and make your home look like new.